← Back to 史記

 4

-There was a man of Chu named Cao Qiu, a skilled rhetorician who traded on his connections with the powerful to acquire wealth.
+There was a man of Chu named Cao Qiu Sheng, a persuasive rhetorician who repeatedly sought influence and pursued gold and money.
 He had attached himself to prominent figures such as Zhao Tong and was on friendly terms with Dou Changjun.
 Ji Bu heard this and sent a letter admonishing Dou Changjun, saying, 'I have heard that Cao Qiu Sheng is not an upright person—do not associate with him.'
 When Cao Qiu returned home, he wished to obtain a letter of introduction to Ji Bu.
 Dou Changjun said, 'General Ji is not pleased with you—you should not go.'
 But he insisted on having the letter and set off regardless.
 He sent a messenger ahead with the letter.
 Ji Bu, as expected, flew into a rage and waited for Cao Qiu's arrival, ready to confront him.
 Cao Qiu arrived and immediately bowed to Ji Bu, saying, 'The Chu people have a proverb: "Getting a hundred jin of yellow gold is not as good as getting one promise from Ji Bu."
-How did you, sir, obtain this reputation between Liang and Chu?'
+How did you, sir, obtain this reputation between Liang and Chu?
 Besides, I am a man of Chu, and you too are a man of Chu.
-I have traveled and spread your reputation throughout the empire—is this not a weighty matter?'
+I have traveled and spread your reputation throughout the empire—is this not a weighty matter?
 Why do you, sir, reject me so deeply!'
 Ji Bu was greatly pleased.
 He invited Cao Qiu in, kept him as a guest for several months, treated him with the highest honor, and sent him off with lavish gifts.
 The reason Ji Bu's reputation grew ever greater was that Cao Qiu had spread it far and wide.

 5

-Ji Bu's younger brother Ji Xin possessed a spirit that overshadowed all of Guanzhong.
-He treated everyone with courtesy and respect, and as a champion of the downtrodden, his fame extended for thousands of li.
-Warriors competed for the honor of dying on his behalf.
+Ji Bu's younger brother Ji Xin possessed a spirit that overawed all Guanzhong.
+He treated others with respectful courtesy and lived as a knight-errant; across a region of several thousand li, gentlemen all competed for the chance to die on his behalf.
 He once killed a man, fled to Wu, and took refuge with Yuan Si.
-He served Yuan Si as an elder and took men like Guan Fu and Ji Fu under his wing as younger protégés.
+For many years he served Yuan Si as an elder, while treating men such as Guan Fu and Ji Fu as younger brothers under his protection.
 He once served as a Palace Marshal, and even Zhi Du, the Commandant of Justice, did not dare treat him with anything less than full courtesy.
 Young men of the day often invoked his name without permission to further their own ends.
 In those days, Ji Xin was celebrated for his courage and Ji Bu for the reliability of his word—both were famous throughout Guanzhong.

 6